 Notes

-- Once you add the Eno fruit salt, do not over whisk the batter. stop when the batter starts getting bubbly.
+- Once you add the baking soda or Eno fruit salt, do not over whisk the batter. stop when the batter starts getting bubbly.

 - Don't let the batter sit for long after adding the fruit salt.
 Immediately start the steaming process.